 Peter Young, Principal at Chisholme 1987–2015

-These residential retreats are an opportunity to find full appreciation of your potential as a human being.
-It is an exploration of your self, of your very being, and of the nature of your relationship with others and the world.
+These residential retreats are an opportunity to find full appreciation of our potential as a human being.
+It is an exploration of our self, of our very being, and of the nature of our relationship with others and the world.

 The courses are based on the most inclusive perspective – that of the unity of all existence, by which all things are naturally interconnected.
 This understanding is reflected throughout the content and structure of the course.

 Chisholme House and the beautiful estate provide a supportive environment for a journey of self-discovery in the company of fellow students and the facilitators who will assist you.

 The courses follow a modular format with six themes